-Employees of CGBthe Green Bank are exempt from classified service as provided in Public Act 11-80 of the Connecticut General Statutes. -Unlike employees in the classified service, CGBGreen Bank employees do not have tenure.- Continued employment is predicated on satisfactory performance of duties, a satisfactory record of attendance, and appropriate conduct with the general public and other employees on the CGBGreen Bank staff as well as continued available work.
-All CGBGreen Bank employees are considered at-will employees.
+Employees of the Green Bank are exempt from classified service as provided in Public Act 11-80 of the Connecticut General Statutes.
+Unlike employees in the classified service, Green Bank employees do not have tenure.
+Continued employment is predicated on satisfactory performance of duties, a satisfactory record of attendance, and appropriate conduct with the general public and other employees on the Green Bank staff as well as continued available work.
+All Green Bank employees are considered at-will employees.